maziarraissi/PINNs/docs/index.md

 **Conclusion**

 Although a series of promising results was presented, the reader may perhaps agree that this two-part treatise creates more questions than it answers.
 In a broader context, and along the way of seeking further understanding of such tools, we believe that this work advocates a fruitful synergy between machine learning and classical computational physics that has the potential to enrich both fields and lead to high-impact developments.

 * * * * *

-**Acknowledgements**

-This work received support by the DARPA EQUiPS grant N66001-15-2-4055 and the AFOSR grant FA9550-17-1-0013.
-All data and codes are publicly available on [GitHub](https://github.com/maziarraissi/PINNs).

-* * * * *